 Today’s blog goes hand in hand with last week’s post.

-There’s always talk of “subverting expectations,” but do it genuinely.
+There’s always talk of “subverting expectations,” but make that creative choice in a genuine manner.

 In that same vein, you should explore the negative side of emotions.
 Again, this list is a great place to start.